Chiomaclarice/alx-low_level_programming/0x00-hello_world/README.md

-script runs through the preprocessor
+script compiles c file but does not link